About the Rare Books Collection

 Rare books are traditionally the heart of an academic library.
 They represent the intellectual and literary heritage of the written word and they embody the finest skills of writers, copyists, designers, printers and binders.
 The rich collection of rare books at Colorado State University Libraries began in the 19th century by early college librarians who identified valuable and important books and treated them with special care.

-A major addition to rare book holdings occurred in 1965 when the University acquired the private library of the Trianon Palace in Colorado Springs.
+A major addition to rare book holdings occurred in 1965 when the University acquired the private library of Charles and Virginia Baldwin's Trianon Estate in Colorado Springs.
 The subject emphasis in this group of 10,000 volumes include first and other fine editions of English, French and American fiction, incunabula, bibliography and accounts of world travel.

 In 1990, the Libraries received the extraordinary Dr. D.K.
 Bailey Collection of 19th Century Botany.
 The 73 volumes and hundreds of journals and catalogs reflect Dr. Bailey's lifelong interest in botany, particularly conifers.
 In combination with titles already on hand, they constitute a significant resource that is especially appropriate for this institution.

 Among smaller collections are first editions of John Steinbeck, Sinclair Lewis, D.H.
 Lawrence and Wright Morris.
 Nonfiction holdings include the L.W.
 Durrell collection of books on horsemanship.